patriciomacadden/nice_generators/README.md

 * Generated controllers are refactored
 * Generated controllers and views are fully i18n'ed
 * Generated controllers uses `respond_to` and `respond_with`
+* Generated views have titles (in rails default scaffold show view has no title)
+* Generated layouts are well-indented
+* Generated layouts displays the flashes

 ## Integration with simple_form